What Is Education?

 Just something to think about.

-Raylene M. Hunt, is Early Childhood Educator and homeschooling mom of two.
+Raylene M. Hunt is Early Childhood Educator and homeschooling mom of two.
 She is a homeschool group leader and the founder of Creation Exploration Ministry.
-She has 14 year of experience as a home educator and 25 years of experience working with families with young children.
-You can contact her at raye4home@gmail.com.
+She has 14 years of experience as a home educator and over 25 years of experience working with families with young children.

 Write a comment